metadevpro/ts-pegjs/typing.md

 that they only appear once in the union type expression.
 As a consequence, if the return type of all elements is identical, it will be assigned to the result without the union operator.
-It must be noted that the comparison between the different type is textual, not semanical, so it must be completely identical including whitespace.
+It must be noted that the comparison between the different type is textual, not semantical, so it must be completely identical including whitespace.

 Example:
 ```